Processing math: 100%

 Exercises

 Exercise 1.
-Is ${\mathbb{Z}}$ a cyclic group?
-Is ${\mathbb{C}}$ a cyclic group?
+Is {\mathbb{Z}} a cyclic group?
+Is {\mathbb{C}} a cyclic group?

 Exercise 2.
-Is the non-negative integers ${\mathbb{N}_{0}}$ a group under addition?
+Is the non-negative integers {\mathbb{N}_{0}} a group under addition?
 Under multiplication?

 Exercise 3.
-Are the positive real numbers ${\mathbb{R}_{\text{pos}}}$ a group under multiplication?
+Are the positive real numbers {\mathbb{R}_{\text{pos}}} a group under multiplication?

 Exercise 4.
 Pick your favorite polyhedron in 3-dimensions.
 Determine its symmetry group.

 Exercise 5.
-Complex conjugation acts on ${\mathbb{C}}$ by sending ${x+i\cdot y}$ to ${x-i\cdot y}$.
+Complex conjugation acts on {\mathbb{C}} by sending {x+i\cdot y} to {x-i\cdot y}.
 Does this give us a symmetry group?

 Exercise 6 (challenging).
-If we consider polynomials with coefficients in, say, rational numbers (denoted ${\mathbb{Q}[x]}$ for polynomials with the unknown ${x}$), then how can we form a symmetry group of ${\mathbb{Q}[x]}$?
+If we consider polynomials with coefficients in, say, rational numbers (denoted {\mathbb{Q}[x]} for polynomials with the unknown {x}), then how can we form a symmetry group of {\mathbb{Q}[x]}?

 Exercise 7 (General Linear Group).
-Take ${n\in\mathbb{N}}$ to be a fixed positive integer, preferably ${n\geq2}$.
-Consider the collection of invertible ${n}$-by-${n}$ matrices with entries which are rational numbers $${\mathrm{GL}(n, \mathbb{Q}) = \{ M\in\mathrm{Mat}(n\times n, \mathbb{Q}) \mid \det(M)\neq0\}.}$$ Prove this is a group under matrix multiplication.
+Take {n\in\mathbb{N}} to be a fixed positive integer, preferably {n\geq2}.
+Consider the collection of invertible {n}-by-{n} matrices with entries which are rational numbers {\mathrm{GL}(n, \mathbb{Q}) = \{ M\in\mathrm{Mat}(n\times n, \mathbb{Q}) \mid \det(M)\neq0\}.}

 1 comment:

-1. Just some cursory critiques: I think I should have explicitly introduced a notion of "iterates"; I should have proven $(x^n)^{-1}=(x^{-1})^{n}=x^{-n}$.
+1. Just some cursory critiques: I think I should have explicitly introduced a notion of "iterates"; I should have proven (x^n)^{-1}=(x^{-1})^{n}=x^{-n}.
 I should have included some graphics.

 ReplyDelete